-Paper Karma (Free, Available for Apple Devices only) Just snap a photo of the mailing label on the unwanted mail that you want to stop, and PaperKarma will contact that mailer on your behalf to have you removed from the mailing list.
+Paper Karma (Free, Available for Apple and Android Devices) Just snap a photo of the mailing label on the unwanted mail that you want to stop, and PaperKarma will contact that mailer on your behalf to have you removed from the mailing list.
 What could be easier?

 Sustainable Living – Community Connections

 Farmstand (Free, Available for Apple Devices only) With the Farmstand app, search for community farmers markets and discover the best locally grown food at over 8,700 farmers markets around the world.
 Find fresh, locally grown feed wherever you are.
 The integartion of a social media style platform also makes it easy to connect with other marketgoers, share information and photos, and promote local markets.
 You can even add your favorite market if it isn't already included.

 There are still a few weeks left until Earth Day.
 Why not commemorate the day by taking your green efforts to another level with the help of a mobile device?
 What are the apps you find most useful?
 What would you add to the list?